Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: Introduction

 \section{Introduction}

 The \fr theorem on the factorization of a non-negative trigonometric polynomial in one variable as the hermitian square of an analytic polynomial is now over $100$ years old.
-It has since become an essential tool in both pure mathematics and engineering, especially in signal processing.
-There have been numerous generalizations, and there has been an especially keen interest in finding an analogue in two variables.
+It has become an essential tool in both pure mathematics and engineering, especially in signal processing.
+There have been numerous generalizations, and an especially keen interest in finding a two variable analogue.
 This is provided here, where it is proved that operator valued non-negative trigonometric polynomials in two variables can be factored as a finite sum of hermitian squares of analytic polynomials, with tight control over the number and degrees of the polynomials in the factorization.